mirceaachirili/youtube-summarize/README.md

-# How to transcribe any youtube video to summarized text
+# How to transcribe any youtube video and summarize the resulted text:

 1. Open https://github.com/mirceaachirili/youtube-summarize/blob/main/summarize.ipynb
 2. Click 'Open in Colab' button.